Worked-example effect: Expertise reversal effect

-Although a number of research studies have shown that worked examples have positive effects on learners, Kalyuga et al. (2000, 2001a, b) showed that the worked-example effect is related to the expertise level of a learner, referred to as expertise reversal effect.
-In three studies, (Kalyuga et al. 2000, 2001a, b) used worked examples in different experiments, on-screen diagrams in mechanical engineering, examples with explanatory based instruction on writing circuits for relay circuits and programming logic.
-In the different studies, (Kalyuga et al. 2000, 2001a, b) showed that the efficiency effect of worked examples became ineffective and often resulted in negative effects for more knowledgeable learners (Kalyuga, 2007).
+Although a number of research studies have shown that worked examples have positive effects on learners, Kalyuga et al. (2000, 2001) showed that the worked-example effect is related to the expertise level of a learner, referred to as expertise reversal effect.
+In three studies, they used worked examples in different experiments, on-screen diagrams in mechanical engineering, examples with explanatory based instruction on writing circuits for relay circuits and programming logic.
+In the different studies, they showed that the efficiency effect of worked examples became ineffective and often resulted in negative effects for more knowledgeable learners.

-However, Nievelstein et al. (2013) argues that both the worked-example effect and the expertise reversal effect that have been previously studied were based on well-structured cognitive tasks such as mechanics (Kalyuga et al. 2000).
-In a study using less-structured task, using legal cases, Nievelstein et al. (2013) investigates worked-example effect and expertise reversal effects on both novice and advanced law students.
+However, Nievelstein et al. (2013) argues that both the worked-example effect and the expertise reversal effect that have been previously studied were based on well-structured cognitive tasks such as mechanics.
+In a study using less-structured task, using legal cases, Nievelstein et al. investigated worked-example effect and expertise reversal effects on both novice and advanced law students.
 The results of the study indicate that worked examples had efficiency effect for both the novice students and advanced law students, even though the advanced students had significantly more prior knowledge.

-Another issue regarding worked examples was observed by Quilici & Mayer (1996), who found that providing learners with three examples of each problem type, as opposed to one, did not result in any differences in students' ability to sort subsequent problems into the appropriate types.
-As Wise & O'Neill, pointed out, this is not to say additional guidance will never lead to learning gains; we just cannot assume it always will.
+Another issue regarding worked examples was observed by Quilici and Mayer, who found that providing learners with three examples of each problem type, as opposed to one, did not result in any differences in students' ability to sort subsequent problems into the appropriate types.
+As Wise and O'Neill point out, this is not to say additional guidance will never lead to learning gains; it simply cannot be assumed it always will.

 There is also some debate as to how complete the worked example needs to be.
-Paas (1992) found that learners in a "completion" condition, who were given a problem only halfway worked out, performed just as well on test problems as those given the problems fully worked.
+Paas found that learners in a "completion" condition, who were given a problem only halfway worked out, performed just as well on test problems as those given the problems fully worked.

 Developing effective worked examples

-Ward and Sweller (1990) suggested that under some conditions "worked examples are no more effective, and possibly less effective, than solving problems" (p.
-1).
+Ward and Sweller suggest that under some conditions "worked examples are no more effective, and possibly less effective, than solving problems".
 Thus it is important that worked examples be structured effectively, so that extraneous cognitive load does not impact learners.
-Chandler and Sweller (1992) suggested an important way to structure worked examples.
+Chandler and Sweller suggested an important way to structure worked examples.
 They found that the integration of text and diagrams (within worked examples) reduces extraneous cognitive load.
-They referred to this single modality, attention learning effect as the split-attention effect (Chandler and Sweller, 1992).
-Tabbers, Martens, & Van Merriënboer (2000) proposed that one may prevent split-attention by presenting text as audio.
+They referred to this single modality, attention learning effect as the split-attention effect.
+Tabbers, Martens, and Van Merriënboer proposed that one may prevent split-attention by presenting text as audio.

-Renkl (2005) suggests that students only gain deep understanding through worked-out examples when the examples:
+Renkl suggests that students only gain deep understanding through worked-out examples when the examples: